ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 ========

-So the CTF brief we were given was that it was a bit of OSINT (link to [Brett's OSINT Workshop](/2017/10/25/osint-workshop/)) and a bit of mobile security involved. there were a couple of USB pen drives going around with a live image (Jay assured us the USB sticks were _legit_) for us to boot to with most of the environment set up this included an android virtual device (running Android 7 - _Nougat_) the CTF APK - an application called _safepass_ and a couple of tools - the ADB and a tool called [JADX](https://github.com/skylot/jadx) which is used to decompile the APK into readable android code.
+So the CTF brief we were given was that it was a bit of OSINT (link to [Brett's OSINT Workshop](/2017/10/25/osint-workshop/)) and a bit of mobile security involved.
+There were a couple of USB pen drives going around with a live image (Jay assured us the USB sticks were _legit_) for us to boot to with most of the environment set up this included an android virtual device (running Android 7 - _Nougat_) the CTF APK - an application called _safepass_ and a couple of tools - ADB and a tool called [JADX](https://github.com/skylot/jadx) which is used to decompile the APK into readable android code.

-After unsuccessfully trying to run the APK in the android emulator in the live environment for a while I decided I was going to look at the APK code and see if I could rebuild the APK in Android Studio with some helpful breakpoints, first I put the APK on a pen drive and rebooted back into my regular environment, created a virtual device in android studio as I was going to do this anyway and installed the APK and ran it.
+After unsuccessfully trying to run the APK in the android emulator in the live environment for a while I decided I was going to look at the APK code and see if I could rebuild the APK in Android Studio with some helpful breakpoints.
+First I put the APK on a pen drive and rebooted back into my regular environment, created a virtual device in android studio as I was going to do this anyway and installed the APK and ran it.
 I was greeted with a login screen what a _handsome_ devil!
 ![image](images/m1conctf/login_screen.png)

-As you can see the app lists a user name but asks for a password, since I heard there was going to be some OSINT in this CTF I started searching for _handsomerob_ some of the results were ... interesting but on twitter I found a user that had the same image and user name - so that probably wasn't coincidence.
+As you can see the app lists a user name but asks for a password.
+Since I heard there was going to be some OSINT in this CTF I started searching for _handsomerob_ some of the results were ... interesting but on twitter I found a user that had the same image and user name - so that probably wasn't coincidence.

 ![image](images/m1conctf/handsome_twitter.png)